Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 The château at Cirey-sur-Blaise as we know it today was built on the remains of a feudal castle, and references to a castle here can be found as far back as the 11th century.

-Gazing at the calm little River Blaise, meandering towards the mighty Marne, one could easily imagine Voltaire, gently guiding his rowboat, casting about for inspiration.
+Gazing at the calm little River Blaise, meandering towards the mighty Marne, I could easily imagine Voltaire, gently guiding his rowboat, casting about for inspiration.

 By the way, some of the photos of the château's interior will only show partial views.
 Photos aren't allowed inside but the owner kindly allowed me to take a few to publish here.